Is there a proper way to wash your face? When you really think about it, washing your face seems pretty straightforward.

 Washcloths, sponges and brushes are popular but the safest way to wash your face is with your hands.

-Washcloths and scrubs can be abrasive on your skin, and can harm healthy cells, resulting in irritation and even breakouts.
+Washcloths and scrubs can be abrasive on your skin and can harm healthy cells, resulting in irritation and even breakouts.

-Don’t over exfoliate
+8. Don’t over exfoliate

-There’s no need to exfoliate everytime you wash your face.
-Instead be gentle with your skin.
+Instead, be gentle with your skin.
 You only really need to exfoliate once or twice a week.

 You also want to avoid using any harsh grains and use a super gentle scrub or chemical exfoliant so you don’t cause damage to your skin.